cloosafm/darkly/02_sql_search_img/Ressources/Resolution.md

 ## Exploitability
 Very easy.
 Only 2 steps required : inject code in input field, then decrypt md5 using easy-to-find web tool.

-## Risk level ??
+## Risk level/type
+OWASP top 10
+- A02:2021 – Cryptographic Failures		using md5 encryption
+- A03:2021 – Injection 					vulnerability to SQL injection

 ## Detailed description of the exploit
 First check whether input field is protected against SQL injections by typing:
 ```1 or 1=1```
-This yields 5 elements, seemingly from database.
+This yields 5 elements, seemingly from a SQL database.
 The last one being :

 ```
 ID: 5